 I have tried this particular recipe for Moroccan Grilled Chicken on a whole butterflied chicken, cut ups and boneless cubes.
 Each time it has delivered intensely flavourful chicken.
 The cooking time varies for full chicken, cut ups and boneless chunks but you can multiply the same recipe according to the weight of the meat you are cooking.

-As I’m usually in a hurry on weekdays and my kind dos prefer boneless chicken most, so that is what I use to make quick and easy meal for my family.
+As I’m usually in a hurry on weekdays and my kids prefer boneless chicken mostly, so that is what I use to make quick and easy meal for my family.
 In fact I marinate a lot of chicken this way and divide and freeze it in smaller portions to use later as required.

 These Moroccan Grilled Chicken Skewers make a very delicious meal with hummus, pita bread and salad.
-When I’m trying to cut down on bread and rice, I even skip bread and just make some cooked carrot salad (coming soon on blog) with it for a filling and nutritious meal.
+Infact it’s one of the easiest to pack neatly for office and school lunchboxes as well.
+When I’m trying to cut down on bread and rice, I even skip bread and just make some cooked carrot salad with it for a filling and nutritious meal.

 These skewers would make great party starters, finger food for a relaxed evening with friends as well as perfect addition to your mezze platter.
 If you want, you can add vegetable chunks to the skewers too.